Support

 Payments

 Generally speaking, child support payments are set up as amounts that are paid monthly.
-In some situations a different schedule may make more sense and your agreement or court order can reflect this.
+In some situations, a different schedule may make more sense.
+Your agreement or court order can reflect this.

 Your agreement or court order could state that payments will continue until a certain date or event, or it could be left open-ended.
-Parents may also agree, or a court may order, that a child be designated as a beneficiary under a life insurance policy, pension plan or other benefit plan, such as a health and wellness or dental plan.
+Parents may also agree, or a court may order, that a child be designated as a beneficiary under a:

 Interim Orders